gorn/rspreadsheet/GUIDE.md

 @workbook.save('new_filename.ods')   # changes filename and saves
 @workbook.save(any_io_object)        # file can be saved to any IO like object as well
 ````
+### Date and Time
+OpenDocument and ruby have different models of date, time and datetime.
+Ruby containg three different objects.
+Time and DateTime cover all cases, Date covers dates only.
+OpenDocument distinguishes two groups - time of a day (time) and everything else (date).
+To simplify things a little we return cell values containg time of day as Time object and cell values containg datetime of date as DateTime.
+I am aware that this is very arbitrary choice, but it is very practical.
+This way and to some extend the types of values from OpenDocument are preserved when read from files, beeing acted upon and written back to spreadshhet.

 ## Examples